 3. Adoption takes years (unless you’re a celebrity).
 Most of our families brought their children home within two years of submitting their paperwork–for many, the process takes less than one year.

 4. Adoption costs hundreds of thousands of dollars.
 The average cost of an adoption, before grants and reimbursements, is about the same as the price of a mid-sized car.
-It is possible to complete a foster adoption for a few hundred dollars.
+It is possible to complete a foster adoption for a few hundred dollars, or even $0, after reimbursements.

 5. Only perfect couples can adopt.
 Whether you are gay, straight, single, married, divorced, disabled, rich, poor, professional, unemployed, retired, aged 21 or 60, a pillar of the community or a person with a slightly spotty past, you can adopt a child.

 7. All birth mothers are unstable teenagers.
-Most birth mothers are women in their twenties making a well-thought-out choice to give their child a better life than they themselves can provide.
+Most birth mothers are women in their twenties making a well-thought-out choice to give their child a life that they cannot themselves can provide.

 8. Birth parents can come back and take your child.
 Once an adoption has been finalized in court, the child is as much yours as if you had given birth.